Skip to content

 New risks

 However, there was concern that new risks brought by new technologies could outweigh the benefits.
-When we asked, “Are new technologies causing health, safety and wellbeing risks in your workplace”, more than half (53 per cent) gave a ‘Yes’ verdict (45 per cent said ‘No’).
+We asked, “Are new technologies causing health, safety and wellbeing risks in your workplace”.
+In reply, more than half (53 per cent) gave a ‘Yes’ verdict (45 per cent said ‘No’).

-A clear message to emerge from the polling was that, as welcome as the all the benefits of technology are, they will not replace human oversight.
-Caution and planning were the watchwords as calls were made for the benefits of new technologies to be steered by thorough risk assessments, proper training and close monitoring and evaluation, with the transition to digital described as ‘challenging’.
+A clear message to emerge from the polling was that, while all the benefits of technology are welcome, they will not replace human oversight.
+Calls were made for the benefits of new technologies to be steered by thorough risk assessments, proper training, close monitoring and evaluation.
+So caution and planning were the watchwords, while the transition to digital was described as ‘challenging’.

-Mohamed Charni TechIOSH, a health and safety environment supervisor, summed it up: “As we move into an era where advanced technology and AI are increasingly integrated into our work processes, it’s crucial to approach these innovations with a clear understanding of their potential impact on health, safety and wellbeing.
+Mohamed Charni TechIOSH, a health and safety environment supervisor, summed it up.
+“We are moving into an era where advanced technology and AI are increasingly integrated into our work processes.
+So it’s crucial to approach these innovations with a clear understanding of their potential impact on health, safety and wellbeing.

 “While these tools can offer significant improvements in efficiency and risk management, they must be applied thoughtfully and with caution.
-We need to ensure that these technologies are used to support and enhance our existing health and safety measures, not replace the human oversight that is vital in maintaining a safe work environment,” he added.
+We need to ensure that these technologies are used to support and enhance our existing health and safety measures.
+They must not replace the human oversight that is vital in maintaining a safe work environment,” he added.

 Need for planning

-Good communication was seen as key to ensuring workers are aware of what’s coming the line and how it will affect their working lives (with possible implications for their home lives).
+Good communication was seen as key to ensuring workers are aware of what’s coming down the line.
+They want to know how it will affect their working lives (with possible implications for their home lives).
 There were also general concerns as to how the technology will be applied.

-Training director Jase Smith wrote: “The introduction and expansion of AI and AR (augmented reality) can be a major cause of stress within the workplace, so any programme requires a clear, proactive communication plan to ensure people are informed and educated about the changes and the impact they will have.”
+Training director Jase Smith wrote: “The introduction and expansion of AI and AR (augmented reality) can be a major cause of stress within the workplace.
+Any programme requires a clear, proactive communication plan to ensure people are informed and educated about the changes and the impact they will have.”

 Big Brother?

-With more organisations monitoring employees as a preventative health intervention, despite close controls and guidelines (as outlined by the Information Commissioner’s Office - ICO), we thought we’d throw in this little grenade: “What are your thoughts on the idea of your employer being informed about your health condition before you?”
+More organisations are monitoring employees as a preventative health intervention, despite close controls and guidelines (as outlined by the Information Commissioner’s Office - ICO).
+So we thought we’d throw in this little grenade: “What are your thoughts on the idea of your employer being informed about your health condition before you?”

 There was clear concern over this issue, with three-quarters of respondents ticking the option, “I’m uncomfortable about it”.
 In fact, the number or respondents to this poll nearly equalled the combined response to the other two polls of the three.